-“Instead, they think how they are going to pay for healthcare, fix the roof, pay the property taxes or have enough money to outlive their retirement,” he says.
+“Instead, they think how they are going to pay for health care, fix the roof, pay the property taxes or have enough money to outlive their retirement,” he says.
 “A reverse mortgage provides solutions to these issues and many others, so that people can live more financially secure lives as they age.”

 Who is eligible for a reverse mortgage?

-If you’re wondering whether a reverse mortgage might work for your situation, it’s important to understand how you can qualify.
-We already talked about the age requirement, and the fact that you must be age 62 or older to apply.
+The primary homeowner must be age 62 or older to apply.
 However, Irwin says that if one spouse is under 62, you may still be able to get a reverse mortgage if you meet other eligibility criteria.
 For example: